Koh Tao Diving Tours

 Description

-HTMS Suphairin is a former naval vessel that now lies on the seabed as an artificial reef and wreck dive site.
-The structure attracts marine life and offers an interesting dive for experienced divers.
+Sunk in September 2023, HTMS Suphairin is a former naval vessel that now lies on the seabed as an artificial reef and wreck dive site.
+The structure whilst still in its infancy as an artificial reef already attracts marine life and offers an interesting dive for experienced divers.

 Marine Life

-Lionfish, groupers, batfish and schools of snapper inhabit the wreck.
+Groupers, wrasses and schools of snapper inhabit and surround the wreck.

 HTMS Hanhak – Koh Tao Dive Site